jyannielli/ps-omeka/README.md

-#Historicity
+#Historicity - a responsive theme for digital content management

-This Omeka theme was originally developed for the Center for Digital Humanities at Princeton University.
+This Omeka theme was originally developed for the Princeton & Slavery Project, with support from the Center for Digital Humanities at Princeton University.

 ##Appearance Configuration
 This theme is meant as a customizable base for building a unique design and allows site administrators greater control over the branding of their site via configuration settings.